Trucks on the Tail of the Dragon

-The DARK BLACK ROADS INDICATE THE BAN IN NORTH CAROLINA
+The DARK BLUE ROADS INDICATE THE BAN IN NORTH CAROLINA

 Ike Woodard died on the Dragon when a flat bed big rig completely entered his lane in a curve.
 We have been fighting for years telling officials this was going to happen.
 It took a tragic death to get Tennessee's attention

 CLICK HERE to see article in Land Line Magazine about trucks on the Dragon.

 SWIFT Trucking Problems on the Dragon CLICK HERE